human resources

 Davis & Elkins College, a private college in the liberal arts tradition, invites nominations and applications for a full-time faculty position in Sport Science.
 While a Ph.D. in Exercise Science (or a related field) is preferred, ABD’s will be considered.
 Preference will be given to candidates with experience and ability in undergraduate teaching, advising and mentoring.
 The successful candidate will be expected to teach a variety of introductory and advanced courses in kinesiology, exercise physiology, exercise testing and stress testing, oversee the general education program in wellness education and have the opportunity to develop health-related courses in his or her area of specialty or interest.
 Other responsibilities include oversight of the Exercise Science program and advising students within the program.
 The teaching load is 4/4; rank and salary are dependent upon qualifications and the position is renewable upon satisfactory performance.

 Davis & Elkins College seeks to “prepare and inspire students for success and for thoughtful engagement in the world.”
-To fulfill this mission, the Department is committed to providing a rigorous education that will enable graduates in Exercise Science to pursue employment in public and privately owned wellness and fitness centers, corporate fitness facilities, and clinical therapeutic programs, and be well prepared for graduate school.
+To fulfill this mission, the Department is committed to providing a rigorous education that will enable graduates in Exercise Science to pursue employment in public and privately owned wellness and fitness centers, corporate fitness facilities, and clinical therapeutic programs, and be well prepared to for graduate school.
 We also seek to provide students with opportunities for experiential learning, internships, and collaborative problem-solving with a view to encouraging them to contribute to their local and professional communities.

 All applications must include a letter of interest addressing how the applicant can fulfill the requirements of the position and advance the mission of the College, a curriculum vitae or resume, and the names and contact information (including phone numbers and e-mail addresses) of three professional references.
 Official transcripts will be required before an appointment is made.

 Please submit materials electronically via e-mail to Ms. Donna McCauley, Administrative Assistant, Office of Academic Affairs, Davis & Elkins College at mccauleyd@dewv.edu.
 Please write “Exercise Science” in the subject line.
-Review of applications will begin immediately and the position will remain open until filled, but all applications received before March 1, 2024 will receive full consideration.
+Review of applications will begin immediately and the position will remain open until filled, but all applications received before May 5, 2024 will receive full consideration.

 Men and Women’s Golf Assistant Coach